 The wood flooring specialists, of course, have some specific recommendations, advice and guidelines, when it comes to hardwood maintenance, care and cleaning.
 And if you want to keep your investment in a tip-top shape, then try to be aware of these few guidelines.
 Today we are sharing with you the main do’s and don’ts of hardwood floor cleaning and care!

 - Consult with a manufacturer, installer, or any kind of hardwood specialists, when you have any doubt about the kind of finish.
 Be sure to ask for professional recommendations, when you are not sure what type of finish will suit your lifestyle, requirements and needs the most.
 When you undertake a sanding and refinishing project, you have to be aware of the type of previous finish, so don’t hesitate to ask.

 - Place mats and rugs at doorways, exteriors and interiors, at high traffic spots.
-This way you prevent dirt and dust entering your house, because they will not only make you clean more often, but also can cause fine scratches and other issues.
+This way you prevent dirt and dust from entering your house because they will not only make you clean more often, but also can cause fine scratches and other issues.

 - Place plastic or fabric-faced glides and pads under the legs of furniture and other heavy objects.
 That way you will prevent dents and scratches be left on the surface and ruin the appearance of the floor, especially when moving things around like chairs and tables.